bomfather/bomfather-docs/frontend/src/content/news/arxiv-paper-published.md

 - Partial library dependencies and dynamic linking
 - Libraries loaded at runtime and short-lived build files

-This results in significantly more precise Software Bills of Materials (SBOMs) and enhancing trustworthiness in software artifacts through kernel-level evidence of build provenance.
+This results in significantly more precise Software Bills of Materials (SBOMs) and enhances trustworthiness in software artifacts through kernel-level evidence of build provenance.